fmitech/employee-manual/README.md

 ### Design

 The application needs to have a modern look and feel.
+You can use Bootstrap or other front-end CSS frameworks.

 ### Functionality